gautemo/Gaute-Meek-Olsen/src/dev-blog/script-in-vue.md

 </script>
 ```

-Congratulations, you now have embeded a gist in your Vue component!
+Congratulations, you now have embedded a gist in your Vue component!